victorlaiyeeteng/tp/docs/UserGuide.md

 * `find-friend John` returns `john` and `John Doe`
 * `find-friend alex david` returns `Alex Yeoh`, `David Li`

+Successful Output:
+`[COUNT_OF_PLANS] friends listed!`

+Unsuccessful Output:
+- Invalid command: `Invalid command.` + help message with list of all commands
+- Empty arguments: `Invalid command format!
+  find-friend: Finds all friends whose names contain any of the specified keywords (case-insensitive) and displays them as a list with index numbers.
+  Parameters: KEYWORD [MORE_KEYWORDS]...
+  Example: find-friend alice bob charlie`

 ### Listing friends : `list-friend`
 Shows a list of all friends in the FriendBook.

 Format: `list-friend`

+Successful Output:
+`Listed all friends`

 ### Adding a plan : `add-plan`